lbellomo/gitland-client/README.md

 - **secret**: your secret token, you can get it [here](from https://github.com/settings/tokens).
 - **step**: the function to decide the next step.
 All the logic of the agent lives here.

+Be careful not to commit your config.py anywhere!
+You shouldn't post or share your token.

 ## Play
 ```
 python main.py